jcaldeira-iot/iot-hub-micropython-client/README.md

 ## Prerequisites
 + Micropython 1.20+ (recommended).

-## Import ``iotc``
+## Import ``ioth``
 With this release we have moved from upip to mip for installing dependencies.
-The iotc and dependencies are in the package.json file in the root or the repo.
+The ioth and dependencies are in the package.json file in the root or the repo.
 The iotc file will now be installed from this GitHub repository rather from PyPi making bug fixes easier for contributors.
-The sample main.py has been changed so that it does an install when running if the iotc library is not present.
+The sample main.py has been changed so that it does an install when running if the ioth library is not present.
 For a manual install you can use the following.
 Be aware that your device will need to have internet access so it may need additional code to setup and connect to wifi.

 ```py
 # If your device needs wifi before running uncomment and adapt the code below as necessary